comharris/readme/docs/intro/ceo-informational.md

 Hi there,

-I'm looking forward to meeting you for a CEO informational,
+Thank you for taking the time to meet me at for a CEO informational,

-This meeting is an opportunity for us to share about the opportunity at Mattermost, and to get to know each other.
+I'm excited to share about the opportunity at Mattermost, and for us to get to know each other.

 A few notes about us: